qdHe/Parallelized-Force-directed-Graph-Drawing/README.md

 To update one node, we need to calculate all nodes within a certain distance.
 However, the positions of each node change frequently.
 As a result, time locality and space locality is poor.
 To reduce cache misses, we plan to order the node array or construct a Barnes–Hut tree before each iteration.

 ### Communication
 Sychronization needs to be done after each iteration.
-When computing movement of a node, the previous positions of other nodes are needed.
+When computing movement of a node, the previous positions of other nodes are needed, which will be communicated through shared memory.

 ## Resources